amirsojoodi/Manuals-and-Tutorials/English/WritingChallenge/01-WorkAndCareer/README.md

 4. Eager beaver = a very hard-working, enthusiastic employee

-5. Eagle eyes = a person who has eagle eyes (not “is eagle eyes”) can see or notice details very well
+5. Eagle eyes = a person who has eagle eyes (not "is eagle eyes") can see or notice details very well

-6. Gift of the gab = someone who has the gift of the gab (not “is the gift of the gab”) can speak easily, confidently, and well
+6. Gift of the gab = someone who has the gift of the gab (not "is the gift of the gab") can speak easily, confidently, and well

 7. Go-getter = someone with a lot of energy, drive, and motivation